 Protest supporters’ First Amendment rights challenged

 Meanwhile, litigation to quash a state subpoena seeking the financial records of the Hawaiian-Environmental Alliance (KAHEA), a non-profit that supported the Kiaʻi roadblock, has wended its way through the courts.
-The subpoena, issued by Hawaiʻi Attorney General Clair Connors, would reveal the identities and contributions of KAHEA supporters.
+The subpoena, issued by Hawaiʻi Attorney General Clair Connors, sought to reveal the identities and contributions of KAHEA supporters.
 The state’s Supreme Court heard oral arguments in early 2021.

 KAHEA’s attorneys characterized the Attorney General’s probe as a “fishing expedition” or “witch hunt” infringing on the First Amendment rights of KAHEA and its members (which includes this author).
 “They’re going after anyone who’s in any way associated with or affiliated with peaceful protest up on Mauna Kea,” said the group’s attorney Richard Naiwieha Wurdeman.
-A ruling is expected soon.

 Are two TMT financial partners wavering?